talendgi/Glue-jobs/readme.md

 **3. spark = glueContext.spark_session**

-**What it is:** The entry point for the Spark DataFrame and SQL API.
+ The entry point for the Spark DataFrame and SQL API.

 **Usage:** While GlueContext is great for Glue-specific things, most modern Spark development (and your Snowflake connector) relies on standard DataFrames.
 This line extracts the SparkSession so you can use standard Spark commands like: spark.read.format("snowflake")...